LeeAnnEditor/o365hq/blog/New Windows 10 update.md

 **Voice control**\
 The Dictation function will make it possible to create notes or a document using only the voice.
-Control devices for the "smart home" can be through the assistant Cortana.
+Control devices for the "smart home" are through the assistant Cortana.

 **Delivery Optimization**\
-The service allows you to download the update to one device, and then transfer it to the rest using a local network.
+The service allows you to download the update to one device and then transfer it to the rest using a local network.
 This will reduce the amount of traffic consumed by 90%.
 Delivery Optimization statistics will be available in Windows Analytics.
 In particular, it will show how many